 Florida, however, has not put up the numbers that they wanted at all.
 They currently sit at 16-15-8 with only 40 points.
-Florida sits back four spots for a wild card lace today, however the Panthers also sit just four points from last place in the Eastern Conference.
+Florida sits back four spots for a wild card race today, however, the Panthers also sit just four points from the last place in the Eastern Conference.
 Florida’s season has been up and down and that can be accredited to their star players, with one in particular.
 Aaron Ekblad.

 Greater expectations of Aaron Ekblad